karlvr/openapi-generator-plus/README.md

 npm run build
 ```

-## Status

-OGN is currently working for OpenAPI 2 (Swagger) specifications, for the two code generation templates that the author
-uses.
-It is ready for others to take a look to see if this approach suits your needs and aspirations.

 ## Background

-OpenAPI Generator Node (OGN) is a reimplementation of code generation for OpenAPI specifications, following
+OpenAPI Generator+ is a reimplementation of code generation for OpenAPI specifications, following
 in the footsteps of
 [swagger-codegen](https://github.com/swagger-api/swagger-codegen) and
 [openapi-generator](https://github.com/OpenAPITools/openapi-generator).

-OGN is written in TypeScript and uses Node.js.
-OGN aims to provide a strong core to transform API specifications for code generation,
+OG+ is written in TypeScript and uses Node.js.
+OG+ aims to provide a strong core to transform API specifications for code generation,
 and to rely on separate code generation modules for the final code generation step.
 This separation enables the templates and
-minimal code required for each new language to be developed, packaged and published separately, making customisation more powerful
+minimal code required for each new language to be developed, packaged and published independently, making customisation more powerful
 and easily accessible.

 ## Templates

-OGN has an incompatible object model and approach to other Swagger / OpenAPI code generators so templates
+OG+ has an incompatible object model and approach to other Swagger / OpenAPI code generators so templates
 must be rewritten or modified in order to be used with OGN.
-This is usually not a complicated process.
+This is usually not a complicated process as the
+properties available to templates are well-defined by TypeScript interfaces.

 ### Handlebars

-OGN uses [Handlebars](https://handlebarsjs.com) for templating.
+OG+ uses [Handlebars](https://handlebarsjs.com) for templating.
 Handlebars builds on the functionality of the
 [mustache](https://mustache.github.io) templates used in [swagger-codegen](https://github.com/swagger-api/swagger-codegen)
 making templates more powerful and easy to customise.
 Handlebars also supports custom helpers to put more
 capability into templates, such as case transformations.